-As in a basic butt joint, wood glue will provide most of the strength for holding the joint.
-However, because both sides of the glue joint will be on porous end grain, you will likely need to use more woodworking glue than when gluing on side grain.
+As in a basic butt joint, wood glue will provide most of the strength for holding a miter joint.
+However, because both sides of the glue joint will be on porous end grain, you will likely need to use more woodworking glue than used when gluing on side grain.

-As with a basic butt joint, there isn't a lot of strength when using glue to hold a mitered butt joint.
-As such, you may wish to strengthen the joint by using finish nails, brads or screws to give lateral strength to the joint.
+It's a good idea to strengthen mitered joints by using finish nails, brads, or screws to give lateral strength.
 To use a finish nail or brad to secure the joint, apply glue to the joint and secure it with a woodworking clamp.
-Then, using a pneumatic finish nailer or brad nailer, drive a fastener through the face of one board into the end of the adjoining board in the joint.
-Follow up by driving another nail into the joint through the face of the opposite board and into the end grain of the board that you first face-nailed.
-If using hardwood on the joint, remember to pre-drill before installing screws to avoid splitting.
+Then, using a pneumatic finish nailer or brad nailer, drive a fastener through the face of one board into the end of the adjoining board.
+Follow up by driving another nail into the joint from the opposite direction.
+If the mitered pieces are hardwood, remember to drill pilot holes before driving nails or screws, which will prevent splitting.